 To be elected, a director must receive a plurality of the votes cast by stockholders entitled to vote at the meeting (Proposal No. 1).
-This means that the three nominees receiving the highest number of "FOR" votes will be elected as Class II directors.
+This means that the two nominees receiving the highest number of "FOR" votes will be elected as Class III directors.
 Votes withheld and broker non-votes will not be counted as votes cast or voted on Proposal No. 1.
 Accordingly, votes withheld and broker non-votes will have no effect on the voting on Proposal No. 1.

-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm requires the affirmative vote of a majority of the shares of common stock present or represented by proxy and voted "for" or "against" such matter (Proposal No. 2).
+To approve the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, the holders of a majority of the shares voted on the matter must vote FOR the proposal (Proposal No. 2).